Affordable Suburbs of Seattle In 2021

 Why are people leaving Seattle?

 At the heart of the issue lies Seattle.
-According to PayScale.com, Seattle’s cost of living is 37.5% higher than the national average at the time of this writing.
+According to rentcafe.com, Seattle’s cost of living is 36% higher than the state average and 54% higher than national average at the time of this writing.
 A big driver for that figure?
 The cost of housing.
-Seattle’s cost of housing is 99.6% higher than the national average.
+Seattle’s cost of housing is 114% higher than the national average.

 So, while Seattle may be the hub for much of Washington's tech, trade, and arts activities, for many of us, living in the heart of the Emerald City is just plain unwise from a financial perspective, especially with corporate thinking on remote work shifting to allow more and more people to work from home indefinitely.
 If we don’t need to work in a high-rise or storefront downtown, there's often little incentive for us to stay put.